 This combination influences the effects of each substance in various ways.
 For instance, alcohol tolerance becomes significantly lower when combined with opiates, which increases the possibility of alcohol poisoning.
 Vice versa, the effects of opiates are increased heavily by the presence of alcohol in the system.

-The potential for overdose can increase substantially when combining these two substances.
+The potential for overdose can increase substantially when combining opiates and alcohol.
 Being that they exaggerate each other’s effects, the person can often consume too much of both.
 The result is that they will experience much heavier effects than they would have in taking the same amount of each substance by itself.
 This combination makes the substances hit them much harder and faster than they may have anticipated.
 Figures have been reported as high as 98% of opiate overdoses involving alcohol and other depressants of the central nervous system.

 While the use of any substance can be dangerous when such substances are used to excess, individuals who combine substances have a much higher risk of death.
 These people can be putting themselves in grave danger every time they use a concoction of two or more substances.
 Just as individuals prescribed medication are told not to mix them with anything, the same could be applied to many mind-altering and physiologically-altering substances.
 Plus, mixtures like this can create a very severe addiction to multiple substances, which is hard to overcome.
 Treatment is typically the best option for individuals in this position.

 It can be a tough proposition to recover from drug or alcohol addiction, but it is far from impossible.
 Whatever the addiction may be, a person can overcome it with proper addiction treatment.
-Best Drug Rehabilitation takes a unique approach to addiction treatment, in that we customize a program for every single individual that is admitted into our program.
-This allows us to address the person’s overall addiction, including any underlying factors or issues of it.
-Our advisors are standing by to answer any questions that you may have about our program.
+Best Drug Rehabilitation takes a unique approach to finding an addiction treatment program, in that we seek a customized program for each individual.
+This allows them to address the person’s overall addiction, including any underlying factors or issues.
+Our advisors are standing by to answer any questions that you may have about our services.
 Do not wait, give us a call today.